bambooforest/reviews/Macklin-CordesRound2020/tests.md

 -   Article type: Original Research
 -   Submitted on: 09 Jun 2020

-A preprint of the paper is available on arXiv.org:
+A preprint of the paper was made avvailable by the authors on arXiv.org:

 -   <a href="https://arxiv.org/abs/2006.05206" class="uri">https://arxiv.org/abs/2006.05206</a>